 The City of Guelph invites Ontario-based visual artists and fine craftspeople to submit proposals for the design of an award for the Guelph Urban Design Awards.
 This competitive process asks the province’s artistic community to submit design proposals from which an award will be created.
-The successful applicant will be asked to design and create a minimum of six awards in advance of the 2020 Guelph Urban Design Gala taking place Friday, September 25.
-Additional awards may be requested after the Gala in cases where there are winning teams.
+The successful applicant will be asked to design and create a minimum of six awards in advance of the 2020/21 Guelph Urban Design Awards taking place Friday, September 24.
+Additional awards may be requested after winners have been announced in cases where there are winning teams.

 Urban design is fundamental to creating a great city.
 Urban design deals with the design of buildings, groups of buildings, spaces and landscapes within the city to create positive, thriving places.
 Urban design aims to make connections at multiple scales (e.g. between people and places, buildings and streets, movement and built form, natural heritage and built environment, etc.).

 In the municipal context, urban design is a process for creating successful places, sometimes referred to as “placemaking”.